mahrokh-sadro/marsRover/README.md

+open in the new tab:
 https://mars-rover-page.herokuapp.com/

-In the project directory, you can run:
+To run in locally in the project directory, you can run:

 npm i && npm start